GracielaBravo/Exploratory-Analysis-Course-Project-2/README.md

 **3. Of the four types of sources indicated by the `type` (point, nonpoint, onroad, nonroad) variable, which of these four sources have seen decreases in emissions from 1999–2008 for Baltimore City?
 Which have seen increases in emissions from 1999–2008?
 Use the ggplot2 plotting system to make a plot answer this question.**

-  **Answer**: Emissions from NON-ROAD, NON-POINT, and ON-ROAD sources all significantly decreased from 1999 to 2008.
+  **Answer**: Emissions from NON-ROAD, NON-POINT, and ON-ROAD sources all decreased from 1999 to 2008.
 The only source that increased slightly was from the POINT source.

 ![plot of plot3.png](./plot3.png)